 The recipe for chicken salt has changed since Brinkworth first developed it.
-He told celebrity chef Adam Liaw that his blend contained onion powder, garlic powder, celery salt, paprika, chicken bouillon and monosodium glutimate.
-The Mitani version today lists its ingredients as: Sea Salt (82%), Rice Flour, Spices, Vegetable Powders (Onion, Garlic Natural Flavour, Yeast Extract and Anticaking Agent (551).
-It is halal, gluten free, suitable for vegetarians and contains no MSG and, clearly, no chicken.
+He told celebrity chef Adam Liaw that his blend contained onion powder, garlic powder, celery salt, paprika, chicken bouillon and monosodium glutamate.
+The Mitani version today lists its ingredients as Sea Salt (82%), Rice Flour, Spices, Vegetable Powders (Onion, Garlic, Natural Flavour, Yeast Extract) and Anticaking Agent (551).
+It is halal, gluten-free, suitable for vegetarians and contains no MSG and, clearly, no chicken.
 Brinkworth claims that it’s not a patch on his original recipe.

 Perhaps because wandering Aussies tend to lament the lack of their home-grown flavours when overseas, chicken salt is now available in America.
 Amazon sells a couple of versions, one made in Australia and the other, Jada, carrying the words “An Australian tradition” on its packaging.
 The Jada version is vegan – so definitely no chicken there although it claims to have a “unique chicken flavour”.
-It’s also gluten & MSG free, with no soy, no additives, and no genetically modified ingredients.
+It’s also gluten and MSG-free, with no soy, no additives, and no genetically modified ingredients.

-Like many favourite foods, alas, chicken salt is not good for you, although Mitani claim that “by enhancing the natural flavour of the food during cooking, the use of Mitani Chicken Salt can aide in the reduction of use of traditional table salt”.
+Like many favourite foods, alas, chicken salt is not good for you, although Mitani claims that “by enhancing the natural flavour of the food during cooking, the use of Mitani Chicken Salt can aid in the reduction of use of traditional table salt”.
 They recommend that salt, like all other foods, should be consumed in moderation.